 We believe Denis Hanrahan and John Hanrahan were brothers.
 John Hanrahan took his family to the United States in 1852 and settled in Wisconsin.
 After John Bourke died, Bridget Hanrahan and her five grown children moved to Australia between 1857 and 1862.
 All their immigration records have Monaleen as their place of origin.

 I realise this is a “long shot” and you probably have many similar requests, but if you are able to help in any way, we would greatly appreciate it.

-(great great grandson of Bridget Harrahan)”
+Brian Williams (great great grandson of Bridget Hanrahan)”